 Lord Richard hatched in 1974 at the Randall Museum in San Francisco and was transferred to Lindsay Wildlife later that year.
 After being raised by people, he became imprinted and would not be able to socialize correctly with wild vultures.
 Instead, he has a very important job as an ambassador for his species– as the oldest Turkey Vulture in California!

 For years, Lindsay lore had it that Richard laid an egg, thus for years it was believed that Lord Richard was, in fact, a female.
 But Lindsay Wildlife Experience is always trying to update and advance the care of its animal ambassadors and in 2018, a now inexpensive test was done to determine the sex of our birds.
 The results came with some surprises including that Lord Richard is, in fact, a male!

-In the wild, turkey vultures have been known to live up to 16 years.
-Both our resident turkey vultures have far exceeded that—Diablo is more than 27 years old and Lord Richard turns 43 years old in 2017!
+In the wild, Turkey Vultures have been known to live up to 16 years.
+Our resident Turkey Vulture has far exceeded that— Lord Richard turns 47 years old in June of 2021!

 Although Turkey Vultures are strictly carnivores, one of Lord Richard’s favorite treats is watermelon.
 His birthday “cakes” have been made with watermelon, ground up meat and garnished with mealworms.
 Sounds good, right?